switchcollab/Switch-Bots-Python-Library/docs/docs/api_reference/types/inline/inline_query.md

 TOKEN = "your_token"

-app = BotApp(TOKEN, "This is an inline query bot")
+app = Client(TOKEN, "This is an inline query bot")

 @app.on_message()
 async def on_message(ctx: BotContext[MessageEvent]):